 Ford Bronco II

 I have a friend who used to have one of these with tires almost as tall as he was.
 I’m not quite sure what the point was, because if a good gust of wind came through, it just about blew over.
 And while driving?
 Forget about it.
 It gave new meaning to the term “top-heavy.”
-However, with moderate lifts, they can be quite maneuverable off-road, and tend to be very affordable at around the $600 mark.
+However, with moderate lifts, the Ford can be quite maneuverable off-road, and tend to be very affordable at around the $600 mark.

 These aren’t quite as capable off-road as some of the other vehicles on this list are.
 However, they can be found for very cheap, which leaves some money for further modifications down the road.
-Decent Pathfinders from the early 90s can be found starting at just $600, just be sure to inspect for rust first, because it can be an issue.
+Decent Nissan Pathfinders from the early 90s can be found starting at just $600, just be sure to inspect for rust first, because it can be an issue.
 Finally, the V6 that these affordable 4X4s came with is enough engine to get you through the woods.

 This is the kind of machine you either love or hate.
 There really is no in between.
 On one hand, they get great fuel mileage because they are a small, light weight vehicle with a tiny engine.
 But on the other hand, in order to do any serious off-roading in a Samurai, you need some power to move the bigger tires you’re gonna need to actually go anywhere.
 There is, however, a huge cult following for these things with a ton of aftermarket parts.
-Good Samurai prices generally start at about $3,000 and go up from there.
+Good Suzuki Samurai prices generally start at about $3,000 and go up from there.

-Another of the larger vehicles on this list is the Montero.
+Another of the larger vehicles on this list is the Mitsubishi Montero.
 These were sturdy SUVs built with a good V6 and decent ground clearance.
 Once again, the issue is the rust, so make sure you look it over before you buy.
 These can be found in the $2-3,000 range and are quite capable off-road, however because they aren’t that popular, aftermarket parts may be limited.